Argent77/A7-TotLM-BG2EE/README.md

-# A7-TotLM-BG2EE
+# Trials of the Luremaster for BG2:EE
-The Icewind Dale expansion "Trials of the Luremaster" made available to BG2:EE and EET
+*The Icewind Dale expansion "Trials of the Luremaster" made available to BG2:EE and EET (Enhanced Edition Trilogy).*

+**Coming soon...**